 Frequently asked questions

-Plate up for Glasgow is a campaign that’s designed to inspire and invite everyone to act against food waste.
-The ambition is to work alongside our most loved cafes, restaurant and bars to challenge traditional and often wasteful dining out or take away business models with the aim of sending as little food waste as possible to landfill.
+Plate up for Glasgow was a campaign designed to inspire and invite everyone to act against food waste.
+The ambition was to work alongside our most loved cafes, restaurant and bars to challenge traditional and often wasteful dining out or take away business models with the aim of sending as little food waste as possible to landfill.

-To ensure consistency throughout the campaign, all venues have been set the challenge of coming up with a dish or drink based on at least one of the following 4 parameters:
+To ensure consistency throughout the campaign, all venues were set the challenge of coming up with a dish or drink based on at least one of the following 4 parameters:

 - Rethinking existing menu items (eg using the parts of ingredients that wouldn’t always make it to the plate, such as veg stalks leaves and meat offcuts)

 - Showcasing food preservation techniques

 (eg drying, pickling, smoking, fermenting, to save produce that may be nearing end of life and prematurely wasted)

 - Creating a dish from surplus or donated food